 A new era for the organic sector

 A new university course has been developed to help further Australia’s commitment to the rapidly growing organic sector.
 The Graduate Certificate in Organic Food and Nutrition, offered by Southern Cross University, is the first course of its kind in Australia solely dedicated to organic education.
+The eight-month part-time course will arm students with knowledge, skills and practice in organic farming, sustainable and ethical food systems as well as the produce journey and the connection of organic food with health.

-Niki Ford, the CEO of Australian Organic, the organic industry’s peak body, says the course is a welcome development.
+Niki Ford, the CEO of Australian Organic, the organic industry’s peak body, says the new course is a welcome development.

 “There’s only ever been a few organic units offered in other university courses,” she says.
 “So, it’s really exciting that people can now finally engage in a full organics course at a formal level, paving the way for new opportunities within the industry.
-Such a qualification is an enormous signal that people are starting to take the organic industry seriously.”
+Such a qualification is an enormous signal that people are starting to take the organic sector seriously.”

 “The Graduate Certificate was developed to address this need.
 As people become more actively involved in their health management, they’re becoming increasingly interested in ensuring their food is sustainably and ethically grown for optimal health benefit.”